ganyicz/bond/README.md

 ```

 > [!IMPORTANT]
-> Attributes added to an element with `x-slot` will also use the outer scope, not just its children.
+> Directives used on an element with `x-slot` will also use the outer scope, not just its children.

 ### Imports